 If you can’t get any information about the tap water, assume it is unsafe to drink.

 Treating Water after an Earthquake

-Hopefully you have enough bottled water to last you for at least three days (though a 30 day stockpile is recommended).
+Hopefully, you have enough bottled water for at least three days (though a 30-day stockpile is recommended).

 If not, you can use one of these methods for treating water:

 - Boiling: Bring water to a rolling boil for at least 1 minute.

 - Filter: A 0.2-micron water filter will remove bacteria, protozoa, parasites, and some chemicals.